 - a night bus service at the Hawthorn campus.

-- Disability liaison officers at each campus to determine your support needs and clarify the information that should be passed on to academic staff
+- AccessAbility Advisers for students living with a disability, medical condition, mental illness or primary carer responsibilities.
+Advisers are located at each campus to negotiate your support needs and clarify the information that should be passed on to academic and teaching staff

-- Scholarships and grants to assist with living and study expenses both here and overseas
+- scholarships and grants to assist with living and study expenses both on campus and overseas

 Clubs, societies and recreation